ANZACs — soldiers from the Australian and New Zealand Army Corps–fought in the Middle East theater during World War I.

 Six months after arriving in Egypt, Oswald left Zeitoun for the summer to work in an even more primitive camp along the Suez Canal.

 The Ismailia hut served men living in the sands along the western side of the canal.
-They learned to dig trenches, fire machine guns, and other battle tactics.
+They learned to dig trenches, fire machine guns, and use other battle tactics.

-Once Biddy, Kathleen and Mary Riley joined him at Ismailia, Oswald organized free teas on Sunday for the men.
+Once Biddy, Kathleen, and Mary Riley joined him at Ismailia, Oswald organized free teas on Sunday for the men.

 Appreciation in Life